Tay0108/word-letters-shuffle/README.md

 ```
 Aridcncog to a rrceesah at Cdiramgbe Urysivnite, it d'onest mttaer in what oderr the leertts in a word are, the only itaornmpt thnig is taht the first and lsat ltteer be at the rgiht pacel.
 The rset can be a ttoal mses and you can siltl read it wuihtot pobrelm.
 Tihs is bucease the hmaun mind does not read eevry letetr by isletf but the word as a wleho.
 ```

+TODO: Create possibility to decode text (from shuffled to words).